kevmhughes/TriBook/README.md

 #### View or Edit Your Apartments view:
 * see all of your apartments on the Tribook application
 * sort apartments based on latest and oldest listing, listed or delisted, apartment name, and price
-* see if the apartments are listed or delisted
+* list and delist an apartments
 * edit a specific apartment
 * access the View Your Bookings view